expo/expo/packages/expo/CONTRIBUTING.md

-**IMPORTANT:** Submit all issues and PRs to the main Expo repository: https://github.com/expo/expo/tree/master/packages/expo.
-The `expo-sdk` repository is deprecated and will be removed fall 2018.

 We've set up Expo SDK to help us keep it reliable and clean and be confident in the changes we're making to it.

 ## Getting Started